pygame/pygame/docs/reST/ref/display.rst

    | :sl:`Return whether pygame is hinted to enable or disable the screensaver.`
    | :sg:`get_screensaver_enabled() -> bool`

-   Return whether screensaver is enabled.
-The default is False.
+   Return whether screensaver is allowed to run whilst the app is running.
+   Default is False.
-   By default pygame tries to turn off the screensaver during game play.
+   By default pygame does not allow the screensaver during game play.

    .. note:: Some platforms do not have a screensaver or support
              disabling the screensaver.
 Please see
              :func:`pygame.display.set_screensaver_enabled()` for
              caveats with screensaver support.

-   .. versionadded:: 2.0 This function is only available with SDL2.
-Under SDL1,
+   .. versionadded:: 2.0
-   this function will raise a NotImplementedError exception.

    .. ## pygame.display.get_screensaver_enabled ##